L.S. Dunes

 L.S.
-Dunes is an American supergroup fronted by Circa Survive, Saosin and The Sound of Animals Fighting vocalist Anthony Green, with My Chemical Romance guitarist Frank Iero, Coheed and Cambria guitarist Travis Stever, and the rhythm section, bassist Tim Payne, and drummer Tucker Rule from the band Thursday.
+Dunes is an American rock supergroup fronted by Circa Survive, Saosin, and The Sound of Animals Fighting vocalist Anthony Green, with My Chemical Romance guitarist Frank Iero, Coheed and Cambria guitarist Travis Stever, bassist Tim Payne, and drummer Tucker Rule from the band Thursday.
 They made their live debut at Riot Fest 2022 and released their debut album, Past Lives, on November 11, 2022, preceded by the singles "Permanent Rebellion", "2022" and "Bombsquad".
-The band is set to play their first UK tour in January 2023.
+The band played their first UK tour in January 2023, and their first US tour in July 2023.